Custom noissue Tissue Paper by @cepage_

 - Is your liquid regulated by hazmat laws?

 Answer all these questions to figure out the best packaging for your product.
-Packaging usually starts with a cardboard box, plenty of padding, and liquids will have to be sealed in watertight containers to prevent leakages.
+Packaging usually starts with a cardboard box, plenty of padding or a sturdy bottle or wine carrier, and liquids will have to be sealed in watertight containers to prevent leakages.

-Perishable liquids should be put in a styrofoam cooler to preserve the liquid before placing it in the cardboard box.
+Perishable liquids should be put in a styrofoam cooler or bottle carrier to preserve the liquid before placing it in the cardboard box.
 We will cover more about safely shipping liquids later in the article.

 3. Your shipping carrier